JADES Dark Horse: demonstrating high-multiplex observations with JWST/NIRSpec dense-shutter spectroscopy in the JADES Origins Field: Redshift catalogue

 Catastrophic outliers are still present in both imaging subsets.
 These fall into three main categories: LRDs, dusty sources, and strong \OIIIL emitters near $z_\mathrm{spec}=8$.
 LRDs are generally difficult to obtain good photometric redshifts for; at $z_\mathrm{spec}\approx3$, \OIIIall and \Halpha mimic a strong Balmer break with flat optical continuum.
 This difficulty is not limited to faint sources, as exemplified by GS-35453, a robust candidate quiescent galaxy at $z_\mathrm{phot}=5.33$ \citep{alberts+2024}, which \darkhorse reveals to be an AGN at $z_\mathrm{spec}=3.66$ (Section~\ref{s.sc.ss.blagn}).
 Dusty galaxies generally lack both strong spectral breaks and high-EW lines capable of anchoring a redshift; they can appear as catastrophic outliers, but this difficulty is correctly reflected in their large confidence intervals.
 One of the notable outliers in the JOF is the `Cosmic Rose' at $z=3.69$ \citep{eisenstein+2023a,alberts+2024}, the sub-mm galaxy ALESS009.1 \citep{hodge+2013,birkin+2021}.
 Even after 10 hours on source, we still only detect the \Halpha--\NIIall complex, while \Hbeta and \OIIIall remain undetected.
 Finally, there is a class of strong \OIIIL emitters that suffer from a systematic bias of $ \Delta z \sim 0.5$; these objects are characterized by strong F410M--F444W excess, and weak detection in F090W; the latter may be driving the redshift solution to $z\gtrsim 8$, and is perhaps connected to damped \Lyalpha absorption \citep[e.g.,][]{fujimoto+2023,asada+2025}.

 Another notable outlier in Fig.~\ref{f.zcomp.a} is GS-634005, a compact, red galaxy with a clear spectral break and a red SED.
 The nominal solution at $z_\mathrm{phot} = 16.8$ would imply high dust attenuation and large stellar mass.
 Instead, a clear detection of \Halpha in NIRSpec places this galaxy at $z_\mathrm{spec} = 4.2918\pm0.0001$.
-The strong dust attenuation implied by the red SED is anomalous for such a compact, low-mass system, but the proximity to the sub-mm galaxy ALESS010.1 at $z=3.47$ \citep[separation 3 arcsec;][]{hodge+2013} suggests we are witnessing foreground dust extinction in the CGM of ALESS010.1 (Section~\ref{s.sc.ss.dust}; Sun F.\ et al.\ in~prep.).
+The strong dust attenuation implied by the red SED is anomalous for such a compact, low-mass system, but the proximity to the sub-mm galaxy ALESS010.1 at $z=3.47$ \citep[separation 3 arcsec;][]{hodge+2013} suggests we are witnessing foreground dust extinction in the CGM of ALESS010.1 (Section~\ref{s.sc.ss.dust}; \citealp{sun+2026}).

 It is particularly remarkable that only 2 galaxies have spectroscopic redshifts below 2.5, indicating a very small rate of true low-redshift galaxies in the $z>3$ input sample.
 We note that we would have detected the strong \Halpha line down to $z=1.6$, and there are plenty of rest-infrared lines (e.g., \SIIIL or \Paalpha) that would have been in-band at lower redshift.